 Skate Park Expansion

-We are excited to announce the expansion of our skate park, which will be ready in time for the start of summer camp.
-Last summer, the City of Lake Geneva built a new skate park and gave their old skate ramps to Covenant Harbor.
-This spring, our staff and volunteers are working feverishly to restore, resurface and re-position those ramps to create an expanded skate park for campers.
+We are thrilled with the expansion of our skate park, which was completed just in time for the start of the summer camp season.
+Last summer, the City of Lake Geneva built a new skate park and gave their old skate park ramps to Covenant Harbor.
+This spring, our staff and volunteers worked feverishly to restore, resurface and reposition those ramps to create and expanded skate park for campers.
 Visit our Skate Park Update for more information and an opportunity for you to help with this project.
-Estimated cost: $25,000.

 Generous gifts from Covenant Harbor friends enabled us to install snow-making equipment for our winter camp programs.
 This equipment enabled us to offer campers an exciting snow tubing experience, even at the beginning of the season when we didn’t have enough “natural” snow.
 Read our Winter Camp Update to see how God impacted the lives of students this winter.